mauipipe/resizer/README.md

 - [x] Configure server with configuration files
 - [x] Move validators to another Go file
 - [x] Allow to find hosts by regex patterns
+- [x] Allow to have placeholders with default sizes